tijko/IRC-Client/README.md

 IRC-Client
 ==========

 A thin client for irc chat on freenode.net.
-You can log onto your favorite irc-channel from you commandline to send a quick message or two.
-Or for common use if you prefer the terminal to another interface.
+You can log onto your favorite irc-channel from your commandline to send a quick message or two.
+If you prefer the terminal to another interface, IRC-Client is fine for everyday common use too.

 You can send and receive standard messages aswell as a handful of other irc-commands.